 The series was adapted for television by the BBC, broadcast over three series from 1996-1998.
 The first season was adapted from the first two books, the second from The Demon Headmaster Strikes Again, and the last from The Demon Headmaster Takes Over.
 (Hunky Parker is Watching You was skipped, and Facing the Demon Headmaster was published several years after the TV series ended.)

-In 2019, the BBC announced that a new Demon Headmaster series had been commissioned, and would be an adaptation of Total Control.
+In 2019, the BBC announced that a new Demon Headmaster series had been commissioned, and would be an adaptation of Total Control, which commenced airing in October 2019.

 This series contains examples of:

 - Adaptational Alternate Ending: The Demon Headmaster Takes Over ends without revealing if the Headmaster will ever wake up from his coma; the television adaptation expressly shows him waking up from it in the very last scene.
-(There would be more books published after Takes Over, but not for another five years, whereas it was the final book to be adapted for television.)
+(There would be more books published after Takes Over, but not for another five years, whereas it was the final book to be adapted for television until the 2019 revival.)

 - Adaptation Expansion: The second and third seasons of the TV series significantly expand the role of the Headmaster.
 In Strikes Again the Headmaster doesn't appear until about two-thirds of the way through the story, and in Takes Over he isn't seen until the very end.